Bellfield (Banyule - Vic.)

 The area's income profile falls below national averages based on AreaSearch analysis

-Bellfield suburb's income level is below national average based on latest ATO data aggregated by AreaSearch for financial year 2023.
-Median income among taxpayers in Bellfield is $50,160 and average income stands at $61,422.
-These figures compare to Greater Melbourne's median of $57,688 and average of $75,164.
-With Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $54,298 (median) and $66,489 (average).
+Bellfield suburb's income level is lower than average nationally, per latest ATO data aggregated by AreaSearch for financial year 2023.
+Bellfield's median income among taxpayers is $50,160 and average income stands at $61,422.
+Greater Melbourne's figures are $57,688 (median) and $75,164 (average).
+With Wage Price Index growth of 8.25% since financial year 2023, current estimates for Bellfield are approximately $54,298 (median) and $66,489 (average) as of September 2025.
 According to 2021 Census figures, household income ranks at the 55th percentile ($1,845 weekly), while personal income sits at the 32nd percentile.
-The earnings profile shows that 33.1% of Bellfield residents earn between $1,500 and $2,999 (825 individuals), similar to regional levels where 32.8% fall into this bracket.
+The $1,500 - 2,999 earnings band captures 33.1% of Bellfield's community (831 individuals), similar to regional levels where 32.8% occupy this bracket.
 High housing costs consume 18.6% of income, but strong earnings place disposable income at the 53rd percentile.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income